MailTape/MailTape-v1/_posts/2016-10-09-vendredi-sur-mer.md

 fbPic: fbPic229.jpg
 musiColor: musiColor229.png
 ---
 <p id="introduction">This morning, we're not far away from next week's shores.
-So it's the perfect time to chill, discover and adopt the seaside musical atmosphere of Vendredi Sur Mer.
+So, it's the perfect moment to chill, discover and adopt the seaside musical atmosphere of Vendredi Sur Mer.
 Where pop and psychedelism make a unexpected melt.  </p>

 # Vendredi Sur Mer's selection:

 ## Claude Violante - I Kill By Night
-_Vendredi sur Mer_: **"** This track gave the impression of being unbreakable.
+_Vendredi sur Mer_: **"** This track give me the impression of being unbreakable.
 The kind of song that you listen loud in your headphones, with a feeling of being powerful, almost a super-hero !
 It's a cool representation of ourself !
 Sometimes we should glorify ourself !
 We fuckin worth it.

 ## Octav - Man from the Stars
-_VsM_: **"**To continue in psychedelic mood I'll listen this one to fly and chill away upon earth.
+_VsM_: **"**To continue in psychedelic mood I'll listen this one to fly away upon earth.
 But still in my super-hero suit.**"**

 ## Bengale - Je Danse le Mia (I Am Cover)
 _VsM_: **"**To conclude, down to earth, I propose a great cover of I Am "Je Danse le Mia" by Bengale.
 It'll give you the strengh to endure your sunday brunch in a wood with a book and ... a nice girl.
 Or a guy, as you want, but it'll be less romantic.**"**